Tony de Ryk, Funeral Director and the Owner

 Miss Emma de Ryk, Funeral Helper

-Emma is in the French Immersion program at St. Mary's School in Maidstone.
-Emma is your typical busy little girl.
-She is on the Essex Energizer's Competitive skipping team and travels across Canada for competitions.
+Emma is a graduate of the French Immersion program at St. Mary's School in Maidstone.
+She will be attending the High School in Essex.
+She was a former Competitive skipping team member who traveled across Canada for competitions.
 Emma absolutely gets her kind disposition from her dad!
 (In reality, we all know that it comes from her mom).

 Connor.
 What can we say about Connor.
 He definitely takes after his dad.
 He has quite the sense of humour for his age!
 He attends the French immersion program at St. Mary's in Maidstone.
 What a wonderful school!
-Connor also enjoys helping at the funeral home and likes to be paid in Itunes gift cards or cash as he says!
+Connor has started to work at the funeral home and likes to be paid in Itunes gift cards or cash as he says!
 He plays some travel hockey and soccer and is a real friendly kid.

 Moose de Ryk, My wife's dog